 In fact, under the covenant of quiet enjoyment, the tenant has the legal right to exclude everyone – including the landlord – from the property.
 Apart from special situations such as police officers with a search warrant.

-Many landlords totally fail to understand this and think that as the property is ‘theirs’ they have the right to go in and out as they like.
+Many landlords totally fail to understand this and think that as the property is ‘theirs’ they have the right to go in and out as they like to manage the tenancy.
 However this is not the case – if you enter the property, for example with your keys, when the tenants are not there, then unless they have expressly given you permission to do this, it will be trespass and may also be considered harassment which is a criminal offence.

 Depending on the circumstances, tenants may be able to claim compensation and apply to court for an injunction ordering you to keep out.